 So if you want all your slides to have a consistent appearance (highly desirable in almost all shows, business or other), do the basic visual stuff in the big boy at the top, then create or modify the smaller ones for the way you want the layout of the elements in the slides.
 And best to do it before inserting content, if you can.
 Less work on the back end.
 (Build the foundation before you build the house.)

 What about other slide masters and layouts?
 Can we have more than one set in a slide show?
 We can.
-Whether it’s a good idea is another matter–usually one doesn’t want to mix too many slide masters/color schemes/etc. in one show unless they’re variations on one master theme, because it shouldn’t look like a circus came to town, but the program will allow it.
+Whether it’s a good idea is another matter–usually one doesn’t want to mix too many slide masters/color schemes/etc. in one show unless they’re variations on one master theme, because it shouldn’t look like a circus came to town.
+But the program will allow it.
 So be conservative about such things.
-But don’t let it stop you from experimenting.
+Still, don’t let it stop you from experimenting.